NextronSystems/asgard-manual/usage/administration.rst

 In order to connect to a MISP navigate to the ``Settings > Link MISP`` tab.

-Insert the MISP’s address along with the API Key and click ``Connect``.
+Insert the MISP's address along with the API Key and click ``Connect``.

 .. figure:: ../images/linking-a-misp-to-asgard.png